r-kheirbakhsh/Fusion_framework/README.md

     * Extract the corresponding 2D slices for each MRI modality (T1, T1c, T2, FLAIR) from the *_bias.nii.gz 3D files.
 In our experiments we uses Axia plane, if you want to choose other planes, change the struchture/code accordingly.
     * Store the slices in .npz format, one file for each modality according to the dataset structure (refer to "4.
 Dataset Structure" for more details).
     * Use the provided tumor segmentation masks to identify slices containing tumor regions.
-    * Save the paths to the slices with tumour in a CSV file (refer to "4.
+    * Save the indexis to the slices with tumour in a CSV file (refer to "4.
 Dataset Structure" for more details).

 2. MRI Preprocessing
     * Since the UCSF dataset already provides preprocessed MRI scans (in *_bias.nii.gz files), no additional preprocessing (e.g., skull-stripping, registration, bias-field correction) is required.